-1. The Governing Council, during its discussion on the IARC Medium-Term Strategy for 2016-2020 (MTS) in May 2015, highlighted the need for monitoring its implementation and approved a resolution requesting the Director:

-"...to make a proposal for an evaluation approach of the Medium-Term Strategy 2016-2020 to the next session of the Governing Council in 2016."

-2. The purpose of the evaluation is to provide an assessment of the Agency's progress overall in implementing the MTS by monitoring achievement of results, assessing their alignment with the stated strategic priorities and their contribution to attaining the high-level objectives set out in the IARC Project Tree (see Annex 3 of MTS).
-The evaluation during the course of the MTS would identify any changes in direction or in emphasis among the objectives originally specified.

-3. This global evaluation of the MTS implementation is complementary to and is supported by the evaluation of individual Sections and Groups, for which the peer-review process remains the primary mechanism for assessing the quality and alignment of the programmes to the MTS.
-Indeed, one of the main challenges in assessing progress against the MTS is to reconcile the five-year rolling cycle of each Section/Group's peer-reviews with the MTS evaluation, which itself only has a five-year duration.

-4. The present document outlines IARC's proposed approach to an MTS evaluation framework for discussion by the Scientific Council.
-The feedback from these discussions will inform the development of a proposal which will be submitted to the Governing Council at its next session.
-This will be followed by a more detailed proposal on the monitoring methodology, including the mechanisms for collecting information on specific metrics and indicators, as well as examples of case studies for evaluating impact on policy.

-5. IARC already collects data on a number of key performance indicators (KPIs) which are reported annually to the Governing Council by the Director, both through a written report and an oral presentation.
-The list of standard KPIs has gradually expanded over the years (see Annex below); they are designed to measure variations over short timeframes rather than long-term trends, and not to capture more qualitative outcomes such as the impact of the Agency's activities.
-Accordingly, an additional evaluation framework focused on the MTS is required.
+- 1. The Governing Council, during its discussion on the IARC Medium-Term Strategy for 2016-2020 (MTS) in May 2015, highlighted the need for monitoring its implementation and requested the Director to make a proposal for an evaluation approach. - 2.
+The purpose of the evaluation is to provide an assessment of the Agency's progress overall in implementing the MTS by monitoring achievement of results, assessing their alignment with the stated strategic priorities and their contribution to attaining the high-level objectives set out in the IARC Project Tree (see Annex 3 of MTS).
+The evaluation during the course of the MTS would identify potential substantial changes in direction or in emphasis among the objectives originally specified. - 3.
+This global evaluation of the MTS implementation is complementary to and is supported by the evaluation of individual Sections and Groups, for which the peer-review process remains the primary mechanism for assessing the quality and alignment of the programmes to the MTS.
+Indeed, one of the main challenges in assessing progress against the MTS is to reconcile the five-year rolling cycle of each Section/Group's peer-reviews with the MTS evaluation, which itself only has a five-year duration. - 4.
+IARC already collects data on a number of key performance indicators (KPIs) reported annually to the Governing Council by the Director, both through a written report and an oral presentation.
+The list of standard KPIs has gradually expanded over the years (see Annex); they are designed to measure variations over short timeframes rather than long-term trends, and not to capture more qualitative outcomes such as the impact of the Agency's activities.
+Accordingly, an additional evaluation framework focused on the MTS is required. - 5.
+The present document outlines IARC's proposed approach to an MTS evaluation framework, as discussed and endorsed by the Scientific Council in January 2016 (see Document GC/58/4, page 17).

+- 6. The Scientific Council commented that defining endpoints or goals, outcomes and process measures should be clarified, but cautioned that setting up a series of new indicators, in addition to those already collected by the Agency, would be time consuming and expensive and may not be realistic within the existing resources available to IARC.
+The Scientific Council emphasized that the impact of IARC's research on policy is difficult to capture and its evaluation would require significant additional manpower. - 7.
+The Scientific Council agrees with the Secretariat's proposal, that the Governing Council considers establishing a Joint Working Group to review the evaluation as outlined below.